Workshop: How To Define Your Product

-By now, you have done a lot of LeSS learning, by either attending Certified LeSS Basics, Certified LeSS Practitioner or just thoroughly studying LeSS books, less.works site materials and published case studies.
-Your really LeSS-aware: you understand organizational design and its impact on system dynamics, corporate culture, norms and policies.
-You are able to speak with your colleagues and clients about LeSS - implicitly, without upselling it or presenting it, and presenting it as the "best scaling option ever invented".
-You are pretty comfortable with explaining to others what local optimization is and how it manifests itself in organizational design, teams' structure, roles/responsibilities, backlogs, engineering practices.
+By now, you have done a lot of LeSS learning, by either attending Certified LeSS Basics, Certified LeSS Practitioner or just thoroughly studying LeSS books, site materials and published case studies.
+You are really LeSS-aware: you understand organizational design and its impact on system dynamics, corporate culture, norms and policies.
+You are able to speak with your colleagues and clients about LeSS - implicitly, without upselling it or presenting it as the "best scaling option ever invented".
+You are pretty comfortable with explaining to others what local optimization is and how it manifests itself in organizational design, teams' structure, roles/responsibilities, backlogs, and engineering practices.

-Suddenly, you have been approached by a Senior Business Executive, asking you to help her organization to define a real product, from a customer's perspective.
-What do you do?
+One day you are approached by a Senior Business Executive asking you to help her organization define a real product from a customer's perspective.

 This course shall help you with: